legoguy1000/FRC-Portal/README.md

 * Add route names
 * Add Github and Amazon Login providers
 * Prompt for authentication prior to showing sign in list
+* Update OAuth to use direct links and not Satellizer library

 Version 2.12.0
 * Simplified some code